keymetrics/doc-pm2/en/runtime/guide/development-tools.md

 pm2 start ecosystem.config.js
 ```

-?> All other pm2 options are still available.
+ All other pm2 options are still available.
+{: .tip}

 ## Next Steps